bitmax-exchange/BitMax-API-v2/source/includes/_websocket-cash.md

 }
 ```

-You can place orders by sending `cancelOrderRequest` messages to the server.
+You can cancel an open order by sending `cancelOrderRequest` messages to the server.
+If the order is successfully canceled, you will receive an order update message in which `Status` is `Canceled`.

 Key           | Data Type | Value